johnsalmon/cpp-counter-based-engine/README.md

 ## Requirements for Pseudo-Random Function (PRF)

-A *pseudo-random function* p of type P is a function object that delivers unsigned integer values to an output_range when called with an argument that is an input_range of arrays of integers.
-In other words, PRF's are required to support a "vector API" similar to the one in P1068.
-I.e., each invocation of the PRF processes an entire input_range of inputs, and the resulting random values are written to an output_range.
+A *pseudo-random function* p of type P is a function object that delivers unsigned integer values to an output iterator when called with an argument that is an input iterator to an array of integers.
+This is essentially the API proposed in P2075R1.

+In order to make a PRF usable generically, e.g., by `counter_based_engine`, information about the characteristics of the PRF's inputs and outputs must be available to the caller.
+There are many possible ways to represent this information.
+One way is via static constexpr members and nested typedef-names inside the PRF object (this is the strategy in the example code and in P2075R1).
+Another possibility is via a traits class.

+In any case, the minimal information that needs to be communicated is:

+- the value_type of the PRF's input_iterator argument.
+This is called `P::input_value_type` in the example code.

+- the number of input values that will be consumed by each invocation of the PRF's operator().
+This is called `P::input_count` in the example code.  `philoxNxW` has `input_count=3N/2`.  `threefryNxW` has `input_count=2N`.

+- the number of meaningful bits in each of the values of the input_iterator.
+  This is called `P::input_word_size` in the example code.  `philoxNxW` and `threefryNxW` have `input_word_size=W`.

+- the type of value delivered to the output range.
+This is called `P::output_value_type` in the example code.

+- the number of "random" bits in each value delivered to the output range.
+  This is called `P::output_word_size` in the example code.   `philoxNxW` and `threefryNxW` have `result_bits=W`.

+- the number of random values delivered for each in_type.
+  This is called `P::output_count` in the example code.  `philoxNxW` and `threefryNxW` have `output_count = N`.

+Note that P2075R1 does not distinguish between `input_word_size` and `output_word_size`.
+It proposes only one value, called `word_size`, which is sufficient for philox, but slightly less general.
+Also note that P2075R1 does not distinguish between `input_value_type` and `output_value_type`.
+It proposes only `result_type`, which is sufficient for philox, but slightly less general.

+### Support for Vector API
+In addtion, the code here provides a "vector API":  A 'generate' method that takes a range of ranges and calls the underlying function on each sub-range, generating integers that are delivered to the output range.
 This API permits (but does not require) the underlying implementation to benefit from loop unrolling, vectorization, SIMD parallelism, etc.  The code in threefry_prf.hpp shows how a PRF can use SIMD-based parallelism internally.
+The code in counter_based_engine.hpp makes use of the generate() method in its implementation of the proposed (P1068R3) vector API for random number engines.

 The vector API allows the program to call a prf's vector API on `Nin` distinct inputs.
 For example: